 However, remember that doing words occasionally is not going to help.
 You will forget them if you do not work on them daily.
 Learning words must be like brushing your teeth - a task that you must undertake each day!

 In one section of the Verbal Reasoning, all the questions carry the same marks.
 So, it really is not logical to spend more time on the tough ones.
-Also, isn’t it logical to put your efforts in grabbing the low-hanging fruits?
+Also, isn’t it logical to put your efforts into grabbing the low-hanging fruits?

 So, we would recommend that you prepare for the GRE in a smart fashion.
 For instance, the three-blank text completion questions are generally tough, require more effort and time, and could go wrong, despite your best efforts.
 Because a single incorrect answer in any of the blanks can result in no marks scored, three-blank text completion questions are also difficult to get right.

 In such a scenario, you might want to prepare in such a way that you do not spend too much time on three-blank questions.
-Rather, ensure that you are super-confident answering the one and two blank text completion questions.
+Rather, ensure that you are super-confident in answering the one and two blank text completion questions.

 Similarly, solving sentence equivalence questions is easy once you are aware of the right strategies.
 So, you must strengthen your grip on such questions so that even if you get the three-blank questions incorrect, it does not have a huge impact on your score.